mgeier/sphinx-last-updated-by-git/README.rst

     * Files can be excluded from the last updated date calculation by passing a list of exclusion patterns to the configuration option ``git_exclude_patterns``.
-      This can also be used to ignore the changes of dependencies in the last updated date.
-      The patterns are treated the same way as Sphinx's exclude_patterns_.
+      These patterns are checked on both source files and dependencies and are treated the same way as Sphinx's exclude_patterns_.

 Caveats
     * When using a "Git shallow clone" (with the ``--depth`` option),